mckinsey/vizro/vizro-ai/docs/pages/user-guides/create-advanced-charts.md

     [AnimatedChart1]: ../../assets/tutorials/chart/animated_bar_chart_1.png

-Having unveiled our animated bar chart showcasing population development per country, it's clear that crucial details are overshadowed by the legend.
-Next, we will try to tweak our prompt to group the countries into continents and improve the overall layout.
+Having unveiled our animated map chart showcasing GDP per capita development per country, it's clear that map area is small, and it is very difficult to differentiate countries.
+Next, we will try to tweak our prompt to improve the overall layout.

 !!! example "Vizro-AI animated chart"